meretimounika/Ecommerce-Sales-Analysis-/README.md

-# Ecommerce Sales Analysis on Shipment and Customer Behaviour
+# Ecommerce Sales Analysis of Shipment and Customer Behaviour
 ## Background
 This project analysis the **women’s clothing** order data from Amazon.
 As women’s are most spending population in the ecommerce, and this us to understand that segment a little more to take insightful decisions.
 This data is analyses category, shipment state, status, size.
 Amount etc to uncover sales analysis, product preference analysis, regional analysis, cancellation/ return analysis etc.
 ## Business Objectives